calder12/seed/src/_packs/utilities/seed-overflow.md

   - scroll
 ---

-Overflow utility pack for Seed
+A series of utility classes that adjust the overflow property of a selector, with support for responsive modifiers.

 ## Install